 Give a Dog a Bone

-We as veterinarians can pick them every time, when a pet has great teeth we ask “he obviously gets plenty of bones?” and the answer is invariably “yes”.
-Conversely when we see a patient with very smelly breath and rotting teeth we ask “he doesn’t get much in the way of raw bones does he?” and the answer is invariably “No”.
+We as veterinarians can pick them every time.
+When a pet has great teeth we ask “He obviously gets plenty of bones?” and the answer is invariably “Yes”.
+Conversely when we see a patient with very smelly breath and rotting teeth we ask “He doesn’t get much in the way of raw bones does he?” and the answer is invariably “No”.

 Then there’s products such as denta bones, raw hide chewies, greenies and the like.
-All these can help, but these products are commercially lucrative for the companies that make them but not nearly as healthy or as effective as my favorite, you guessed it… RAW MEATY BONES.
+All these can help, but these products are commercially lucrative for the companies that make them but not nearly as healthy or as effective as our favorite, you guessed it… RAW MEATY BONES.

 So as the old saying goes, give a dog (and a cat!) a bone!